 1. What is the first step in SaaS application development?

-The first step is always market analysis and idea validation.
+The first step is always market and user research.
 Before you invest in development, you must confirm that you are solving a real problem for a specific audience and that there is a genuine market need for your solution.

 2. How long does it take to develop a SaaS application?